 Pending invitations are limited by the maximum number of members your organization can have.
 For example, if your organization can have a maximum of five members, and the organization already has three members, you may only have two pending invitations open at any time.

 Each of your invitees will receive an email with instructions on how to join your organization.
+If they already have a Losant account with a verified email address, they will also see a notification of the pending invitation in their sandbox, from which they can accept or reject the invitation.
 If they do not already have a Losant account, they can create one as part of the invitation acceptance process.